achsill/multilayer-perceptron/readme.md

 # Generate random training/test datasets
 To generate random training and test datasets just run the evaluation.py script in the evaluate_model folder.

-*This script was provide in the subject, I did not code it,*
+*This script was provide in the subject, I did not code it.*

 # Train